r3dotstone/jaden.github.io/classprojects.md

 ## Here are Some of the Cool Things that I've Done in my Classes

 ### ES302: Robotics Systems and Design
+This course was gave us a broad understanding of the different ways to control a robot.
+It focussed on real hardware and software integration, meaning that we also learned how to rigosously troubleshoot eratic platforms.
+Schemes that we implemented include:
+- procedural control,
+- finite state machines,
+- transformation and rotation matrices,
+- odometry,
+- quaternions
+- forward and inverse kinematics
+- the jacobian and joint/configuration space
+- wrench and twist
+- proportional control
+- dijkstra's algorithm
+- computer vision and convolution
+- basic simultaneous localization and mapping

 #### Using a finite state machine to create a lemming robot